paulin/mattpaulin/_posts/2025-9-9-Ideation with Jira Product Discovery.md

 ## Conclusion

 Every organization needs a system to collect and evaluate ideas together.
-At Kaiizen, JPD is helping us do that at scale, but the real win is the culture shift: ideas aren’t buried in someone’s inbox, lost in hallway conversations, or dictated by politics.
+At Kaiizen, JPD is helping us do that at scale, but the real win is the culture shift: ideas aren’t buried in someone’s inbox, lost in conversations, or dictated by politics.
 They’re visible, comparable, and discussed openly.

 That’s how you build products that resonate with customers — and a team that feels like it’s solving the right problems together.